slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The person who writes for fools is always sure of a large audience."
 -- Arthur Schopenhauer*

+> *"We write things down, both to help us remember, and to help us forget."
+-- Naval Ravikant*

+> *"Your most original writing is when you write for one audience: yourself." (...)
+"Words are living things.
+They have personality, interests, ambitions, friends, and foes."
+-- rapahelz@x*

+> *"Actually almost everything I've written that has survived was written when I didn't try to get anything done." (...)
+"I want to write books that only those who read them claim they did."
+-- Nassim Taleb*

 ### On email